UKCloud/documentation/articles/azure/azs-how-configure-powershell-users.md

   Set-ExecutionPolicy RemoteSigned

   # Register an AzureRM environment that targets your Azure Stack instance
-  Add-AzureRMEnvironment -Name "AzureStackUser" -ArmEndpoint "https://management.frn00006.azure.ukcloud.com"
+  Add-AzureRmEnvironment -Name "AzureStackUser" -ArmEndpoint "https://management.frn00006.azure.ukcloud.com"

   # Sign in to your environment
   Login-AzureRmAccount -EnvironmentName "AzureStackUser"